pepperoniPizzaLarge/pepperoniPizzaLarge/README.md

 ## Hi there 👋
 My name's Vu, I'm a SMU MITB (Singapore) trained data scientist and scholarship holder.
-I'm interested in all things DS and AI related.
+Talk with me about all things DS and AI related.

 <!--